Explore our history and present, to design our shared future.

 How do I apply for financial aid?
 We will share the financial aid application with admitted students, and release aid decisions once/month.
 There is no application fee.

-What’s Included: The program fee includes room, board, materials and the program itself.
+What’s included: The program fee includes room, board, materials and the program itself.
 Scholars are responsible for paying for transportation to/from Atlanta, supplemental meals or snacks, and spending money.
 Scholars are also expected to pay for lunch on the 3 days we are sightseeing downtown.
 Although it’s hard to estimate, a reasonable amount of spending money might be $50-75/week.
 Scholars can also opt for us to pick them up at their point of arrival (Atlanta airport) for a small transfer fee.

 Questions?
 Please don’t hesitate to reach out!
 We are a virtual office, so email is usually the fastest way to reach us: GlobalScholar@AMPGlobalYouth.org.
 We are very happy to schedule a time to speak, too!